 Looking for ways to get out and take advantage of our state’s beautiful – but chilly! – mountain weather?
 North Carolina’s awesome natural resources transform, come winter, into a wonderland of snowy trails, icy waterfalls, incredible lake views, and sunny, perfectly crisp sunrises in the Appalachian, Blue Ridge, and Great Smoky Mountains.
 It’s the ideal time to explore an area that, for most of us, has always been the perfect warm-weather destination.

 Vacation rentals throughout the area run the gamut from remote, rustic one-room cabins to condos to luxury homes with designer kitchens, hot tubs, expansive mountain views, and deluxe furnishings.
 Per diem rates tend to be a bit more reasonable and the number of minimum nights is often relaxed somewhat during this “off” season, although weekend availability is still, at times, harder to come by in certain areas.

 Resorts and Spas

-- Guests enjoy Bonfire Nights each Friday and Saturday at Blowing Rock’s Chetola Resort, as well as special wintertime rates, Sunday through Thursday.
-A range of special events – the WinterFeast restaurant crawl, WinterFashion Show, Chetola Lake Polar Bear Plunge, ice carving competitions and more – are offered as part of Blowing Rock’s late January WinterFest celebration.
-The resort also features archery and rifle ranges, clay pigeon shooting, an indoor pool, sauna and jacuzzi, games room, and children’s indoor play room.
+Guests enjoy Bonfire Nights each Friday and Saturday at Blowing Rock’s Chetola Resort, as well as special wintertime rates, Sunday through Thursday.
+A range of special events – the WinterFeast restaurant crawl, WinterFashion Show, Chetola Lake Polar Bear Plunge, ice carving competitions, and more – are offered as part of Blowing Rock’s late January WinterFest celebration.
+The resort also features archery and rifle ranges, clay pigeon shooting, an indoor pool, a sauna and jacuzzi, a games room, and a children’s indoor playroom.

 Get Out and Play